 Tue, Jun 27, 2017

-In part one of a five-part series concentrating on the Software-as-a-Service (SaaS) model we look at the changing global indirect tax landscape and how it affects this growing economy.
+In part one of a three-part series concentrating on the Software-as-a-Service (SaaS) model we look at the changing global indirect tax landscape and how it affects this growing economy.

 Tue, May 23, 2017

 The connected car of the not-too-distant future will be a revenue-generating machine on wheels: with data at its epicentre.
 This transmission of data, given global trends, will also lead to tax burdens.